Universal sectors in superconformal defects: Defect correlation functions

 with $\tilde\lambda_\Delta^{(0)}=\lambda_{\bO\bO\bT_\Delta}^{(0)}$.
 Exploiting the orthogonality for the conformal blocks, one can obtain explicitly the LO conformal data.

 The analysis can then be extended to the study of the NLO, which is obtained by perturbing the leading order conformal data.
 In the case of the four-point function discussed above, this implies that

-where $\gamma^{(1)}_\Delta$ are the anomalous dimension corresponding to the exchanged operators of dimension $\Delta$.
+where $\gamma^{(1)}_\Delta$ are the anomalous dimensions corresponding to the exchanged operators of dimension $\Delta$.
 In this first instance, we keep the order in $\epsilon_\cT$ in the definitions of the NLO data.
 This leads to the identifications

 By expanding the conformal blocks as

 where we defined for brevity

 we obtain the expressions